-- The exhibition’s entry price remains low, so that anyone can afford to view the artwork.
-There is free entry for all children up to high school age.
+- The exhibition’s admission price remains low, so that anyone can afford to view the artwork.
+There is free admission for all children up to high school age.

 - Each year the Franklin Arts Festival Society offers an art scholarship to a student at each of 3 of our local high schools to promote young artists in our community,

 The Franklin Arts Festival is truly a community event.
-The all-volunteer committee plus about 60-70 extra volunteers work to keep the 10-day festival going.
-Sponsorship and prizes predominantly come from local businesses or individuals. .
+The all-volunteer committee plus about 60-70 extra volunteers work to keep the festival going.

 In 2018 when the closing date for entries was reached, over 800 pieces of art had been accepted.
 The scope of the Festival has expanded to include both sculpture and glass works.
 Each of these sections welcomed a substantial number of entries.
 As always there was a fine collection of paintings and print and paperworks and each year these sections dominate the entries numerically.